 This emission unit is an 83.5 MMBTU/hr natural gas-fired auxiliary boiler used as a backup for snowmelt and district heating when the CTG/HRSG units are offline.
-The boiler is equipped with dry low NOx burners (DLNB) and flue gas recirculation (FGR).
+The boiler is equipped with dry low NOx burners (DLNB)

+and flue gas recirculation (FGR).
 This boiler is subject to 40 CFR Part 60 Subpart Dc.
 The required notification of Commencement was received on February 16, 2018 and the Notification of Start-up received on November 28, 2016.
-This boiler was not operating at the time of the inspection, and per Ms. Gregorski, the unit most likely ran the previous week, since it is primarily used for snowmelt and it had snowed the week prior.
-HEP is properly tracking the fuel usage and used 1.162 mmscf during the month of February 2019.
-HEP has submitted a

-Malfunction Abatement Plan (MAP), and is following it, including documenting the maintenance conducted on the unit.
+This unit was not in operation at the time of the inspection, however, as previously mentioned this unit will run during the scheduled outage at the end of January 2020.

+HEP is properly tracking the fuel usage and used 0.479 MMSCF during the month of December 2019.
+HEP has submitted a Malfunction Abatement Plan (MAP), and is following it, including documenting the maintenance conducted on the unit.

 The auxiliary boiler has several emission limits that are verifiable through stack testing.
 NOx is limited to 0.05 lb./MMBTU, CO is limited to 0.077 lb./MMBTU, PM is limited to 0.0018 lb./MMBTU, PM{10} is limited to 0.007 lb./MMBTU, PM is limited to 0.008 lb./MMBTU.
-Stack testing was conducted in 2017, and the results indicated compliance with these limits.
-GHGs as CO_2e is limited to 43,283 tons per year (tpy), based on a 12-month rolling time period.
-As of February 2019, the 12-month rolling emissions were 660 tpy.
+PM10 is limited to 0.007 lb./MMBTU, and VOC is limited to 0.008 lb./MMBTU.
+Stack testing was conducted on 2017, and the results indicated compliance with these limits.
+GHGs as CO2e is limited to 43,283 tons per year (tpy), based on a 12-month rolling time period.
+As of December 2019, the 12-month rolling CO2e emissions were 459 tpy.
 The GHG emissions are calculated appropriately, in a manner approved by the AQD.